FabianFalck/de_vito/README.md

 DE VITO: A Dual-arm, High Degree-of-freedom, Lightweight, Inexpensive, Passive Upper-limb Exoskeleton for Robot Teleoperation
 =============================================================================================================================

-This repository contains the joint and Cartesian space kinematic control algorithms for DE VITO, a seven degree-of-freedom, dual-arm upper-limb exoskeleton that passively measures the pose of a human arm.
+This repository contains the joint and Cartesian space kinematic control algorithms for DE VITO, a 14 degree-of-freedom, dual-arm upper-limb exoskeleton that passively measures the pose of a human arm.
 DE VITO is a lightweight, simplistic and energy-efficient design with a total material cost of at least an order of magnitude less than previous work.
 Furthermore, we provide the a paper discussing the technical implementation, the CAD models and supplementary videos of DE VITO at http://www.imperial.ac.uk/robot-intelligence/robots/de_vito/ and below:

 * Paper: https://link.springer.com/book/10.1007/978-3-030-23807-0
 * CAD models for 3D printing and laser cutting: https://drive.google.com/drive/folders/1BpmI3DLC9pfB2qu1H0x3XeXltqMBz4HW?usp=sharing